 The person giving me feedback is a genuine and caring person.
 But in that moment, I didn’t feel like a member of the team whose value was recognized, both in general and in telltale moments like this one, when something needs to improve.
 In addition to broad statements about the day, there was also a conclusion he shared that I did not feel was accurate.
 It was stunning to feel so misunderstood.
 I don’t know what his intention was with regards to maintaining an enthusiasm about the next generation of the project or the nature of our relationship.
-What I do know is I lost trust in his ability to understand what I’m contributing and in valuing what I bring overall as being something greater than the loss of value when I fall short.
+What I do know is I lost trust in his ability to understand what I’m contributing and in valuing what I bring overall as being something greater than the loss of value in instances when I fall short.

 In these moments, when I look in the eyes of another and I don’t recognize myself in how I’m seen, I pause and step back.
 The pause gives me a chance to interrupt my initial reaction (which is sometimes painful, I’ll admit) and the step back gives me distance to question the picture so I can become clear on what I see.

 Often feedback leads to a shift in my perspective or a change in my actions going forward, but I wait to make those choices until after I’ve given myself time to assess the outside view through my own lens.
 Through the process of connecting with myself, I remember who I am.

 If we only see ourselves through the eyes of others, we will remain unknown to ourselves.
 Whether we are the ones giving or receiving feedback, everybody wins when we consciously lead ourselves through the process.